nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 === "Tutorial Resources"
 ```

-**The following sections should be included in each tutorial, following the landing page, either on the same page or on a new page for longer tutorials:**
+**The following sections (in this order) should be included in each tutorial, following the landing page, either on the same page or on a new page for longer tutorials:**

 - Title (optional)
 - "Introduction" (optional)
 - "Set Up" (optional)
 - Tutorial steps
-- "Conclusion" (optional)
+- Conclusion (optional)

 *Title (optional)*